- What is Deramaxx?

 - Gastric ulcers

-This list includes possible side effects of Deramaxx include:
+This list includes possible negative reactions of Deramaxx include:

-- No appetite or lesser desire to eat
+- Loss of appetite or lesser desire to eat

 - General low energy